fonoster/routr/README.md

 * Java 1.9 +
 * Gradle

 Why Java 9?
-As I mentioned before this is an experimental project.
-My objective is to test Nashorn Javascript Engine, and more specifically the ES6 features, in a real life scenario.
+This project's objective is to test Nashorn Javascript Engine, and more specifically the ES6 features, in a real life scenario.
 These features are only available in latest and greatest version of Java.

 ## Installation